mr-shafiei/computer-apps-spring-2014/_posts/assignments/2014-03-10-website-project-2.md

 ## Goals ##

-*  By the end of this project, you and a group will have evaluated a website based upon the questions below
+*  By the end of this project, you and a group will have evaluated a website (based upon the questions below) in order to begin preparing to design your own.

 ## Instructions ##

-In an email to <span class="label">chec.shafiei@gmail.com</span>, answer the following questions about a website of your choice:
+With a partner, choose a website you would like to evaluate.
+Answer the questions.

 ### Questions ###

-0. Which site did you evaluate?
-1. Who is the audience?
-2. What are the key reasons users may have for visiting the site?
-3. What should visitors of the site come away with?
-4. What do you like about the design and why do you like it?
+A Word document will be placed into your [DropBox](http://dropbox.com) for you to download, complete and upload back to DropBox.